mider111/WebScraper-Project/README.md

 Outputs the results and links for the keyword you searched for to a docx (Microsoft Word) file in the same directory as the program.

 Usage instructions: This program can be started from the console or terminal using python3 webscraper.py

+Notes: If you get an error uncomment the 2 lines of code under the imports.